 Drawing I and 2-D Design, you lay the groundwork you need to go into visual arts disciplines such as animation, graphic design, painting, illustration, and more.
 Drawing I and 2-D Design are offered both in person and online.
 With new communication technologies such as VoiceThread, the feedback loop in online learning gets more visual, intuitive, easier, and faster, allowing you to learn effectively in your environment and on your schedule.
 Drawing II and Life Drawing are face-to-face or hybrid classes, offered on alternate semesters.

-Coming in Spring 2018, we're opening The Art Lab, a dedicated space to house all of our printing presses, our screen printing setup, computers, photo-documentation equipment, and so on.
+The Art Lab is a dedicated space to house all of our printing presses, our screen printing setup, computers, photo-documentation equipment, and so on.
 Don't be surprised if your art appreciation class takes a mini field trip to The Art Lab to run block prints or if your Ceramics class goes upstairs to take pro-quality photos of your work.